 Crystal River National Wildlife Refuge

-This is the last of the Florida Gulf Coast beaches we’re sending you to.
+This is the last of the Florida Gulf Coast beaches we’re sending you to, as just beyond Crystal River you start heading into the Panhandle.
 The Crystal River National Wildlife Refuge is a beautiful area where the manatee-filled Crystal River turns into a delta/estuary and meets the Gulf of Mexico.
 It’s another ideal place for kayaking as well as walking the trails through the grassy waterways.

 Fort Island Gulf Beach is just beyond the wildlife refuge.
 Although it’s not a very large beach, it’s a nice one.
 Even on a sunny Saturday afternoon it’s a quiet beach, Again, like in Tarpon Springs, the sand is very soft and silty.
 The water is extra warm in this small bay and there are plenty of crabs to keep kids entertained.
 And hooray for more beach showers!!
 Seriously, I think that’s why we love Florida Gulf Coast beaches.